ajay-mundi/ShopifyFrontend/README.md

 ### Required Features

-All required features oulined in the Frontend Challenge Desciption were met namely:
+All required features outlined in the Frontend Challenge Desciption were met namely:

 - Utilize NASA APOD API
-- Each image displayed on a card including title, date of capture and like button -Each image can be liked and unliked
+- Each image displayed on a card including title, date of capture and like button
+- Each image can be liked and unliked

 ### Additional Features